-This course will help students develop a deeper knowledge and understanding of work, the work environment and skills for employment.
-Student will gain an understanding of employment options, career management, life planning and further education and training.
-This course will give students the skills for success in the workplace and skills in critically assessing personal and social influences on individuals and groups.
+This course will help students develop а deeper knowledge and understanding of work, the work environment and skills for employment.
+Students will understanding gain an of employment options, career management, life planning further education and and training.
+This give students the skills for course will success in the workplace and skills in critically assessing personal and social influences on individuals and groups.